State of Illinois High School Diploma (GED®/HISET®)

 Flexible Learning Options

 Preparing for your High School diploma through ECC has numerous benefits that can shape a bright future.
 We offer GED/HiSET prep classes in both English and Spanish, with scheduling options that work around your needs.
-Whether you prefer mornings or evenings, and in-person or online learning, our programs are designed to fit your schedule, allowing you to pursue your diploma on your own terms.
+Our programs are designed to fit your schedule, whether you prefer mornings or evenings.
+You can choose between in-person or online learning.
+This flexibility allows you to pursue your diploma on your own terms.

 Am I Eligible for the GED/HiSET?

 To take GED/ HiSET preparation classes at ECC, you must be at least 16 years old and a resident of Illinois.
-Additionally, you cannot be currently enrolled in high school, already a high school graduate, or have previously passed a GED/HiSET/TASC exam.
+You cannot be currently enrolled in high school or already hold a high school diploma.
+Additionally, you must not have previously passed a GED, HiSET, or TASC exam.
 If you are 16 or 17, you must provide a letter verifying that you are no longer enrolled in high school.

 How Do I Register for the Prep Classes?